 The Official 2016-2018 Conference Top Priorities (5) are as follows:

 Priority Code: 2016-AZ-PUB-003

-After the conclusion of the employment resources center task force, NAD shall through coordination or partnership with other organizations; NAD shall take the lead in establishing a National Employment Resource Center for Deaf, DeafBlind, Deaf with additional disabilities and Hard of Hearing individuals covering both private and public sectors.
+(ASL Version) After the conclusion of the employment resources center task force, NAD shall through coordination or partnership with other organizations; NAD shall take the lead in establishing a National Employment Resource Center for Deaf, DeafBlind, Deaf with additional disabilities and Hard of Hearing individuals covering both private and public sectors.

 Rationale: Current economic conditions have made it harder for many Deaf and Hard of Hearing individuals seeking employment.
 Too often, Deaf, DeafBlind, Deaf with Additional Disabilities and Hard of Hearing individuals are passed over in favor of their co-workers for promotion for various reasons.
 Rapid technology changes have made it harder for many employers to keep track of available accommodations solutions they could utilize.
 Employers are overwhelmed with the changing landscape whether it’s in legislation, or technology.
 Exacerbating this gap is the fact that no one-stop shop does exist for employers seeking resources including available ASL and cultural awareness materials to further educate themselves as to the needs of Deaf and Hard of Hearing individuals and identifying potential solutions.

 2016-2018 Priority: — Enhance NAD Information Clearinghouse and Communications Strategy —

 (ASL Version) The NAD shall enhance its information clearinghouse and communications strategy by taking these steps:

 1. The NAD shall conduct an NAD.org website refresh that prominently positions, front and center, a central information clearinghouse for parents and families of Deaf, DeafBlind, Deaf with Additional Disabilities and Hard of Hearing children.